 6. Slow and steady wins the race

-Taking a consistent approach to something, even if it is slower, will have better results than just diving in and rushing things.
+Taking a consistent approach to something, even if it is slower, will have better results than just rushing things.

 - Example: I’ve been working on gradually improving my cardio every week.
 It’s not much, but slow and steady wins the race.

 - Similar: Haste makes waste, tortoise and the hare

 7. The waiting game

 A situation or outcome that a person has little to no control over, so all they can do is wait patiently for a result.

 - Example: I’ve applied to numerous jobs, so now it’s just the waiting game to see if they call me back.

 - Similar: It’s out of our hands, the ball is in their court, we’ll have to wait and see